|

 gamble, the more is won and conversely the less accurate the

 more is lost.
-A bet is made against a 'spread' (or index), on
+You bet against a 'spread', on

 whether the outcome will be above or below the spread.
 The